People of all ages, genders, and ethnicities suffer from depression.

 - Training on how to identify and help students in distress

-- Students can reach out to a Health Worker if they walk to talk, or get help for a friend (located in residence halls and other housing - see Who's Your Health Worker).
+- Students can reach out to a Health Worker if they want to talk or get help for a friend (located in residence halls and other housing - see Who's Your Health Worker).